Poquoson, Virginia: Politics

-Historically, Poquoson voters have trended strongly towards conservative candidates at the national, state, and local levels and since the decline of the Byrd Organization, Republicans.
+Historically, Poquoson voters have trended strongly towards conservative candidates at the national, state, and local levels and since the decline of the Byrd Organization.
 Poquoson is part of Virginia's 1st congressional district, represented by Republican Rob Wittman.
 Poquoson is one of six counties or county equivalents that have voted Republican for president in every election since they came into existence.
 (Note: Along with Leslie County, Kentucky (since 1880); Doniphan County, Kansas (since 1864); Colonial Heights, Virginia (since 1952); Chugach Census Area, Alaska (since 2020); and Copper River Census Area, Alaska (since 2020).)

-At the state level, Poquoson is represented by Tommy Norment, a Republican and current Minority Leader of the Virginia State Senate, as members of District 3 of the Virginia Senate and A.C.
-Cordoza, a Republican, as part of the 91st District of the Virginia House of Delegates.
-The mayor and city council members are elected in nonpartisan elections; the current mayor, Gordon "Big G" Helsel., became mayor in 2016 after Gordon Helsel was elected to the House of Delegates.
+At the state level, Poquoson is represented by J.D.
+Diggs, a Republican, as part of the 24th District of the Virginia Senate and Virgil Thornton Sr., a Democrat, as part of the 86th District of the Virginia House of Delegates.
+The mayor and city council members are elected in nonpartisan elections; the current mayor is David A. Hux, a self-described conservative.